-Base ROE Complaints II & III (2012 & 2014) (15-1212) Underlying FERC Proceedings: EL13-33; EL14-86 Appellants: New England Transmission Owners
+Base ROE Complaints II & III (2012 & 2014) (15-1212) Underlying FERC Proceedings: EL13-33; EL14-86158 Appellants: New England Transmission Owners

-As previously reported, the TOs filed a petition for review of the FERC's orders in the 2012 and 2014 ROE complaint proceedings on July 13, 2015.
+As previously reported, the TOs filed a petition for review of the FERC's orders in the 2012 and 2014 ROE complaint proceedings on July 13, 2015 ("Petition").
 On August 14, 2015, the TOs filed an unopposed motion to hold this case in abeyance pending final FERC action on the 2012 and 2014 ROE Complaints (see Section I above).
 On August 20, 2015, the Court granted the TOs' motion to hold the case in abeyance, subject to submission of status reports every 90 days.
 The most recent status report, the twelfth such report filed, was filed on August 13, 2018.
 In that report, the parties again indicated, ultimately, that the proceedings upon which the TOs based their request for abeyance of this appeal remain ongoing.
 This case continues to be held in abeyance.
+On October 3, 2018, Intervenors for Respondent159 moved jointly to dismiss the Petition for the same reasons the Court dismissed DC Circuit Case No. 18-1077 as reported in the last Report.
+On October 15, the TOs filed a response in which they indicated that they do not oppose the Intervenors' request that the Petition for Review be dismissed with leave to refile the appeal at the close of agency proceedings on Complaints II or III, but only to the extent that the Court determines that FERC's interpretation of the statutory constraints created by the 15-month refund period in its Order Denying Rehearing is not a final agency order under the Federal Power Act; otherwise the TOs requested that the motion be denied.
+This matter remains pending before the Court.

-FCM Pricing Rules Complaints (15-1071\\, 16-1042) (consol.)

-Underlying FERC Proceeding: EL14-7, EL15-23

-Petitioners: NEPGA, Exelon
+FCM Pricing Rules Complaints (15-1071, 16-1042) (consol.)
+Underlying FERC Proceeding: EL14-7,160 EL15-23161 Petitioners: NEPGA, Exelon

 On February 2, 2018, DC Circuit granted NEPGA's and Exelon's petitions for review of orders accepting the FCM's 7-year price lock-in (EL14-7) and capacity-carry-forward rules (EL15-23).
-Finding that "the FERC failed to adequately explain why its rationale [for rejecting price lock-in and capacity carry forward rules] in PJM - which
+Finding that "the FERC failed to adequately explain why its rationale [for rejecting price lock-in and capacity carry forward rules] in PJM - which seems to foreclose signing off on a Tariff scheme like ISO-NE's - does not apply even more forcefully to the scheme it accepted in the Orders [appealed from]," the DC Circuit granted the Petitions and remanded to FERC for further proceedings in which the FERC, in order to accept the changes filed, must provide some analysis and explanation why it changed course.